Experience a Banff horseback riding pack trip – without having to “rough it.”

 Our 3 Day, 2 Night horseback riding vacation is the perfect taste of the far unknown.

-On Day 1, you’ll venture towards Elk Lake Summit where you’ll have lunch with just the guides, horses, and you.
-Already, you’ll be at a spot that very few tourists venture out to.
+On Day 1, you’ll mount up for the ride to Mystic Valley Camp where you will spend the night.
+Along the way there will be a stop for lunch along 40 Mile Creek.
+It’s only day one and you’re already more deeply immersed in the backcountry than most Banff visitors will ever get.
 This is truly disconnecting and rediscovering pioneer past – without the burden of roughing it.
-Night one is spent at Stoney Creek Camp which is a location that holds strong First Nations significance.
+Night one is spent at Mystic Valley Camp which is a location that holds strong First Nations significance.
 Here you’ll be treated to night one of this rustic, yet well-equipped experience.

 Day 4 allows us the opportunity to explore the area around Flints Campsite.
 Whether you’re a hiker, photographer, or fisher, this area has a lot to offer.
 The area around this post has some of the most pristine wilderness our backcountry has to offer and it’s all yours with none or rarely another person in sight.